 A free water station is located next to the expensive Trump hats, and there is a poolside bar that serves sandwiches and sandwiches.
 DJT is the haute cuisine restaurant on the property, with an American menu and happy hour specials for eating and drinking.
 The food at the two restaurants only receives mixed reviews from previous guests.

 The hotel’s 24-hour gym overlooks the pool and is equipped with Technogym treadmills, elliptical machines, exercise bikes, medicine balls, weights and a CrossFit rope.
 Fitness classes and personal trainers are available for a fee.
 The Spa at Trump offers standard services such as facials, massages and body treatments.
 They also have treatments focused on teens and children, including facials, manicures, pedicures and makeup services.
+Book your room in last minute at Trump International Hotel Las Vegas and you can pay later from HotelReservationOnline2.Com.

 There is a small business center and 12,500 square feet of meeting space; all event rooms have views of The Strip.
 Valet parking is surprisingly free, as are shoeshine services and a shuttle service to Caesars Palace and the Wynn Las Vegas Hotel.
 The latter is useful since the hotel does not have its own casino and walks to the lively end of The Strip, it is long and hot.
 There is also free Wi-Fi throughout the hotel, although upgrades at faster speeds cost more.